telerik/ajax-docs/controls/window/how-to/using-the-target-attribute.md

 ---
 title: Using the Target Attribute
-page_title: Using the Target Attribute | UI for ASP.NET AJAX Documentation
+page_title: Using the Target Attribute | RadWindow for ASP.NET AJAX Documentation
 description: Using the Target Attribute
 slug: window/how-to/using-the-target-attribute
 tags: using,the,target,attribute